vbrignatz/stklia/README.md

 python run.py --mode train --cfg config/example_speaker.cfg
 ```

-In order to resume an experiment from an existing checkpoint interval, add the `--checkpoint` arguement.
+In order to resume an experiment from an existing checkpoint interval, add the `--checkpoint` argument.
 Exemple:

 ```sh
 python run.py --mode train --cfg config/example_speaker.cfg --checkpoint 1000
 ```

-### Test a model
+## Test a model

 To test a model, simply specify the test mode and a configuration file to `run.py`.
 Exemple :